vitejs/vite/docs/guide/api-vite-environment.md

         /**
          * Configure how HMR communicates between the client and the server.
          */
-        connection: HMRRuntimeConnection
+        connection: ModuleRunnerHMRConnection
         /**
          * Configure HMR logger.
          */
         logger?: false | HMRLogger
       }
   /**
    * Custom module cache.
-If not provided, it creates a separate module cache for each ViteRuntime instance.
+If not provided, it creates a separate module cache for each module runner instance.
    */
   moduleCache?: ModuleCacheMap
 }